taujeng/palette/README.md

 pnpm dev
 ```

-## List of Issues + Solutions
+## List of Solved Problems

 - [x] In the context page where data is initialized, there's a Reference Error: localStorage is undefined.
 - Possible Solution:
-  The issue you're encountering may be related to the fact that the code accessing localStorage is executed on the server side during the initial rendering on the server (for server-side rendering) or during build time (for static site generation), where the localStorage object is not available.
+  Issue could be that the code accessing localStorage is executed on the server side during the initial rendering on the server (for server-side rendering) or during build time (for static site generation), where the localStorage object is not available.
 - To avoid this issue, you can wrap the localStorage code in a check to ensure that it's being executed on the client side.
 You can use the typeof operator to check if localStorage is defined before using it.
 - Current Solution (11/21/23): Go back to using useEffect to ensure localStorage access is accessed on client side only.
 Initiate data in the provider page.
 Use a SECOND useEffect to dispatch the initial state to the EntryContext.